Do You Know What's in Your Pet's Food?

 According to Dr. Marion Nestlé, Professor in the Department of Nutrition, Food Studies, and Public Health at New York University and Malden Nesheim, Professor of Nutrition Emeritus and Provost Emeritus at Cornell University, in their book “Feed Your Pet Right”:

 Because most pet foods use similar formulas, our rule of thumb is that any ingredient that follows salt on the list must make up less than 1 percent of the diet.
 This has to be true for ingredients like vitamins and trace minerals because only tiny amounts are needed […].
 Salt is a convenient marker of quantity.

 If you think your pet's food has lots of healthy ingredients like blueberries and real food and it's listed after the salt on the label, think again!
 The company only has to put a tiny sprinkle of that ingredient in the food and they can list it on the ingredient list, and plaster the front of their bags with beautiful pictures of blueberries, cranberries, asparagus, and whatever else the consumer feels good about buying for their pet.

 Always remember to educate yourself, and don't just assume that the pet food companies have your pet's best interests in mind.
-Stay tuned for part 2 later this week where we will be discussing by-products and what that means for your pet!

 Make sure you subscribe to our weekly newsletter to receive updates when new blog posts are posted to stay up to date on how to help your pet thrive naturally - click here!